Raidriar796/Resonite-On-Steam-Deck/README.md

 2. Open the application

-3. enter the install location to Resonite (by default: `/home/deck/.local/share/Steam/steamapps/common/Resonite`)
+3. enter the install location to Resonite if it's not auto detected correctly (by default: `/home/deck/.local/share/Steam/steamapps/common/Resonite`)

 Resolute is now setup to run and install the mod loader and mods, but more can be done to increase ease of access.
 It can also update itself when new releases come out.